base4nfdi/pid4nfdi/content/privacy/_index.md

         ### Netlify

         #### What It Does
         Netlify is built into our website theme and provides some files for the technical operation in the background of our website.
-It provides some commonly used code snippets directly to you for a smoothly functioning website.
+It provides commonly used code snippets directly to you for a smoothly functioning website.
 For example, think of Netlify as a library that ‘lends’ commonly used CSS code to your browser.
 When you visit a website, it borrows this code from the library and stores it on your computer, so you don’t need to download it again the next time you visit a site that uses the same code, unless a newer version of it is available.

         #### How It Handles Data
         When you visit our website, your browser connects to Netlify to retrieve the needed CSS code.
 During this, some data like your IP address and the time of your visit will be processed by Netlify.
 You can find out more about how they handle your data [in their privacy policy](https://www.netlify.com/privacy/).